simonkowallik/mkiapp/README.md

 # Intro
 mkiapp simplifies the process of "putting the pieces together" when writing iApps.
-It combines seperate files for presentation, implementation, macro and help section ("section files") into a iApp Template file, which can be loaded via the WebUI or tmsh.
+It combines separate files for presentation, implementation, macro and help section ("section files") into a iApp Template file, which can be loaded via the WebUI or tmsh.

 `mkiapp` itself relies `bash`, `awk` and `cat` - common tools available on all platforms nowadays.